 Remove Old Faucet

 Before you install a new faucet, you need to remove the old one without damaging the sink.
+Credit: mjpyroMany people opt to replace the kitchen sink when performing this upgrade, however, it is not necessary.

 Before you do anything, turn off the water supply lines underneath the sink.
 If you do not have shutoff valves underneath the sink, then you might have larger plumbing issues.
 In any event, go underneath your home or out to the curb to turn off the water into your home.